 Always go for a combination of your first and last name, and avoid adding over-the-top special characters.
 A full stop is fine between the two elements, as well as up to two digits.

-For example, [email protected] will do, as well as, [email protected].
+For example, [email protected] will do, as well as [email protected].

-3. Keep a Professional Tone
+3. Maintain a Professional Tone

 When you still don’t know your prospect well, stay professional and friendly but formal in your first email.

-This means including a suitable greeting and signoff.
+This means including a suitable greeting and sign-off.

 Never use caps lock, as it’s regarded as shouting.

-Even if you want to relax the atmosphere and warm up your prospect, stay away from humor and jokes because you can inadvertently offend someone.
+Even if you want to relax the atmosphere and warm up your prospects, stay away from humor and jokes because you can inadvertently offend someone.
 People are sensitive about various subjects, and you never know how a seemingly innocent joke will sit with the person you’re talking to.

 4. Keep Your Copy Short and Sweet!